Some three years ago, there was a film about acapella singing that opened to rave reviews. Starting a young, relative unknown cast

-Pitch Perfect 2 (2015)
+Pitch Perfect 2 (2015) Film Review

 The Barden Bellas are still on top of the world, happily enjoying their national win.
 Then, everything comes to a halt during a performance at Lincoln Center.
 With the President in attendance.
-Fat Amy (Rebel Wilson) has an, ahem, wardrobe malfunction that causes an outrage and bans them from enjoying the rest of their tour not to mention accepting new members.
-The only thing they find a way around is their right to compete in an International Championship – an event the Americans never win and are, in fact, hated.
-Trouble is all of the girls are handling the news of their disqualification very differently.
+Fat Amy (Rebel Wilson) has an, ahem, wardrobe malfunction that causes an outrage and bans them from the rest of their tour.
+The only thing they find a way around is their right to compete in

+Beca (Anna Kendrick) is happy for this reprieve.
+She doesn’t want her entire college career to be about singing.
+Instead she accepts an internship (without telling her friends) and neglects her commitment to them.
+Chloe (Brittany Snow) loses it, believing that her entire college life revolves around this group.
+Then there is the new girl.
 As a legacy, Emily (Hailee Steinfeld) believes getting a spot on the Barden Bellas is her first task when she steps onto the campus.
 Her mother was a Bella and both women have been dreaming of this moment ever since Emily was a young girl.
 What Emily doesn’t know is the Bellas are also banned from new members.‘Pitch Perfect 2’ (2015): Sequel Continues Random Sing-Offs and Friendship Hilarity #FWarchives Click To Tweet